eHealthAfrica/aether/aether-common-library/aether/common/multitenancy/README.md

 Extends the Rest-Framework `rest_framework.serializers.PrimaryKeyRelatedField` class and overrides `get_queryset` method to filter the data by the current realm.

-This is useful for two reasons:

-- In the REST API browsable view, the HTML select options generated to fulfill the field will be restricted to the objects linked to the current realm.
-- Most important, the `save` method complains if an object that belongs to a different realm is assigned to this field.

 Expects a `mt_field` property with the path to the `MtInstance` field, for the `MtModelAbstract` class is `mt`, for the rest of classes concatenates the path of the relation tree to `MtModelAbstract` field with `__` (double underscore).
 Defaults to `mt`.

+This class is useful for two reasons:

+- In the REST API browsable view, the HTML select options generated to fulfill the field will be restricted to the objects linked to the current realm.
+- Most important, the `save` method complains if an object that does not belong to the current realm is assigned to this field.

 ```python
 class AnotherModelSerializer(rest_framework.serializers.ModelSerializer):